sziddhant/Dynamixel_Velocity/README.md

 #!bash
 $ rostopic pub -1 /cyton_multi_joint_speed_controller/command dynamixel_msgs/MotorVelocityArray "{joint_name:['wrist_roll_joint', 'wrist_pitch_joint'], vel_cmd:[-0.2, 0.1]}"
 ```
-**Note**: after publishing a velocity command, the motor will rotate at the requested speed until receives an other command or reaches and angle limit.
+**Note**: after publishing a velocity command, the motor will rotate at the requested speed until receives another command or reaches an angle limit.
+If the motor is going to be used in position control, change CW and CCW values from (0,0) to the original one.

 ## Contact ##
 Elod Pall